Simply Sacred Solutions

 3. Limited Access to Testing and Treatment:

-Impact on High Incarceration Rates and Similar Statistics:
+Impact on Incarceration Rates and Systemic Statistics

-1. Untreated Physical Trauma and Incarceration:
+1. Untreated Trauma and Incarceration:

 2. Criminalization of Trauma Responses:

-3. Impact on Mental Health and Rehabilitation:
+3. Mental Health and Rehabilitation Challenges:

 4. Systemic Barriers to Treatment: